Buddha bowls are a quick, easy and delicious meal. Here are 5 different bowls and an amazing Buddha bowl sauce.

 A properly constructed probiotic Buddha bowl is SO DELICIOUS.
 Savory, earthy, and tangy all at once.
-After trying out a few different Buddha bowls, I realized that all good Buddha bowls have a pretty standard construction.
+After trying out a few different bowls, I realized that all good bowls have a pretty standard construction.

 The perfect glory bowl is based on layering vegetables, carbohydrates, and protein.
 However, adding some bright and tangy fermented vegetables really makes Buddha bowls amazing.
 Drizzle everything with a rich and flavorful dressing and top it with something crunchy and you have a healthy and delicious dinner.

-Here are the six layers of the perfect probiotic Buddha bowl.
+Here are the six layers of the perfect bowl.

 - 1/2 cup of vegetables (cooked or fresh)